NCommander/dnscatcher/doc/technical_overview.md

   * **Mitigations:**
     * Work Unit functionality is opt-in
     * Signing keys for WUs are not stored as part of the server, and are instead kept seperately.
 While an attacker could potentially reconfigure the server to change the trusted WU accepted keys, the requirement for class 2 S/MIME certificates issued by a public CA + S/MIME key pinning + requirement of an email address from the DNSCatcher domain (to prevent use of compromised technically constrainted CAs) drastically complicates the attack in such a way that an attacker would have to get a key fradulantly issued by a CA.
-      * There are concerned on how robust the CA infrastructure is in identity validation, especially in regards to S/MIME are in this area.
+      * There are concerns on how robust the CA infrastructure is in identity validation, especially in regards to S/MIME are in this area.